April 1899, 7 Hawthorn Street, Dayton, Ohio

 Note: WSJF = Uncertainty reduction / Job size.
 User and Time value is not included since the focus is entirely on learning.

 Orville summarized, “Ok, it seems as we have the best chances within Flight Dynamics.
 So far, the world has not gained much knowledge in this area.
-Also, we are already quite skilled in building kites, and even with our small budget, we should be able to, rather swiftly, do the needed experiments.”
+Also, we are already quite skilled in building kites, and even with our small budget, we should be able to, rather swiftly, do the needed experiments and get the value of learning.”

 The most valuable asset